mmallek/puppy/visited_dogs.md

 > Shepherd mixed with English Setter  or Retriever.
 Come visit and help us
 > work it out!
 He may steal your heart too!

+High to medium energy, but focuses pretty well after a little bit of settling down (running around outside).
+Good at sitting, good at down but immediately turns his belly up after down, in a playful way (submissive but not timid).
+Pretty good on the leash, responsive even if a bit rambunctious at first.
+Very good and graceful runner, and didn't pull too much on the leash even from the start.

+He was pretty picky with his food, and didn't respond to the biscuit we tried to feed him.
+However, without any food as treats, he would sit and down for us quite well, and seemed very interested in learning and pleasing both of us.
+Really enjoyed a stick, seemed like he'd enjoy playing with toys, and probably would easily entertain himself with a stick or bone.

 Sad life history.
 Been in and out of several shelters and foster homes.
 Mixed reasons for surrender.
 One place said that he was getting beat up by the other 2 dogs in the home.
 Another place said he was food aggressive with the other dogs.
 Another place said he was chasing cats.
 Another place said that he was being handled too roughly by the owners.
 So, either is afraid of other dogs or aggressive towards them, it's not clear which.
 The shelter manager didn't know and we did not have the opportunity to test it out.
 We did see him barkig and wanting to go to a dog that was brought outside.
 He also growled at a dog he could barely see out of the window while we were in the waiting room, which was disconcerting.

 He was very distracted by the other dogs and any other people he saw while we had him out.
 When we got him out of view of all that, he calmed down a lot.
 He was really sweet.
 He jumped a little but not excessively so and seemed responsive to requests to knock it off.
 His responsiveness to commands was in the absence of food rewards so that is promising.